perslab/wgcna-toolbox/README.md

  1. Permute the dataset and compute a consensus Topological Overlap Matrix (TOM)
  2. Cluster on the consensus TOM to find modules.
 Identify eigengenes.
 Merge modules with highly correlated eigengenes.
-      If compare_params == TRUE,
-        Plot the modules found with different parameters.
-        Select a single set of modules, corresponding to a single set of parameters, based on a module quality statistic.
+      If compare_params == TRUE, plot the modules found with different parameters.
+Select a single set of modules, corresponding to a single set of parameters, based on a module quality statistic (experimental).
  3. Use the eigengenes to assign a kME value (pairwise correlation between gene and eigengene expression, a fuzzy module membership score) for each gene-module pair.
- 4. If anti_cor_action = "kME_reassign", reassign genes with a negative kME to another module more than 1.25 times the magnitude of the kME to their own module (experimental feature)
+ 4. If anti_cor_action = "kME_reassign", reassign genes with a negative kME to another module more than 1.25 times the magnitude of the kME to their own module.
- 5. Filter module for PPI enrichment to retain significant modules.
+ 5. Filter modules for PPI enrichment.
- 6. Export as Robjects and .csv
+ 6. Export results as .RData and .csv

 ######################################################################
 ############################## USAGE #################################